 This is the time of year when the Holidays are quickly approaching, and emotional spending can get us into debt.
 A debt we didn’t think was possible.
 January leads to remorse and scrambling of how we can come up with extra cash.

 Apply the practical tips below, and you won’t be looking for a second job in the new year!

 I know this is usually the first thing on every list.
 I avoided the word budget, but you need to budget how much you have to spend.
 Holiday shopping is generally spent on others and not yourself, so make a list of who you are giving gifts to in priority.

 That means it would go something like this:

 and anything after can be if the budget allows.

-Don’t start your list with a huge amount of people try to figure out how much you can spend and get frustrated you don’t have enough money for everyone.
+Don’t start your list with a massive amount of people.
+Instead, try to figure out how much you can spend and get frustrated you don’t have enough money for everyone.

 Gifts do not need to be extravagant.

 We all know Christmas is the same date every year- December 25th.
 You have a whole year to plan for it.
 Pay attention to what your family is telling you they like or would love to have.
 Make special notes of it.
 The best gifts are thoughtful gifts.

 It takes time to find out and listen to what your loved ones would enjoy.